Port Ownership¶

 - Account for >50% of the station's monthly transaction volume for 3 consecutive months, and

-- Maintain hostile pricing pressure โ undercut the station's spread or run trade contracts that bleed inventory โ across the whole window.
+- Maintain hostile pricing pressure — undercut the station's spread or run trade contracts that bleed inventory — across the whole window.

-When both conditions hold, the controlling faction triggers a forced sale at fair value (a clean trailing-revenue valuation, no premium).
-The current owner has 7 days to counter by:
+When both conditions hold, the controlling faction triggers a forced sale at fair value:

-- Accepting the buyout, or
+- Accepting the buyout at

 Volume is measured monthly on a rolling basis; any month where the challenger drops below 50% breaks the streak.
 Coordinated economic takeover by a team is allowed: the team's combined volume counts toward the threshold provided the team has a registered trade pact (filed publicly with the controlling faction).

-Military takeover ๐¶
+Military takeover ✅ Shipped¶

 Hostile and reputation-costly.
 The challenger: